15 Common Blogging Mistakes To Avoid

 Writing about too many topics can also cause damage to your online reputation.
 It’s hard to believe someone can be an expert on multiple topics, but sticking to just one key area will help position you as a thought leader in your field.

 How To Avoid ItBefore you begin writing your blog posts, take the time to carve out your niche so you know what to blog about.
 It’s important to find a gap in the market and ensure your niche matches your broader business interests.
+Find out how to conduct market research here.

 We all like to think our lives and opinions are the best.
 In reality, not everyone wants to hear about your favorite color, or your personal opinion on current affairs.